Pelvic Exam During Pregnancy – Procedure and Risks Associated

-What is Pelvic Exam in Pregnancy
+What Is Pelvic Exam in Pregnancy?

 A pelvic exam is a procedure followed by your physician to examine the vaginal area and the adjoining regions of the pelvis.
-General anaesthesia is usually given prior to the pelvic exam.
+General anaesthesia is usually given prior to the pelvic examination during pregnancy.
 Also, the vaginal fluids may be collected during a pelvic exam to check for any infections.
 The vulva, uterus, cervix, ovaries, bladder or even rectum is checked when a pregnant woman undergoes a pelvic exam.

-When and Why is a Prenatal Pelvic Exam Performed
+When and Why Is a Prenatal Pelvic Exam Performed?